 Elimination of toxins: Removal of hydrational toxins improves the overall immune system.

-Temperature control: Adequate hydration enables the body to sustain internal body temperature.
+Temperature control: Proper hydration allows the body to sustain internal temperature.

-In case you forget to drink water, keeping hydrating food like watermelon, orange or cucumber is also advisable.
-Your immune system will definitely value these changes.
+If you forget to drink water, eating watermelon, oranges, or cucumbers will also help to keep you hydrated.
+Your immune system will appreciate these changes.

 My Opinion| Building Strong Immunity in Aging Adults